soyaya/productmanager-scrumaster/README.md

 ﻿# Web3 Product Management Class Repository

-Welcome to the official repository for our Web3 Product Management course!
-This is a collaborative space for students, contributors, and professionals to learn, share, and grow in the Web3 ecosystem.
+Welcome to the official repository for our Product Management course!
+This is a collaborative space for students, contributors, and professionals to learn, share, and grow in all ecosystem.

 ## 📂 Sections